 Funding medical services for children

-In an interesting story related to me by Ken Caplin of the Orange County Rotary Club, the donated Hurst Jaws of Life has been used to remove accident victims from their vehicles, where before the local emergency response agencies had no means of doing so.
+The Hurst “Jaws of Life” that was donated to Caborca by the Orange County Rotary Club has been used to remove Caborca accident victims from their vehicles, where before the local emergency response agencies had no means of doing so.
 Among those rescued by the Jaws of Life include a former mayor of Caborca, who was extracted from his car following a highway traffic accident.

-Rotary International’s primary goal is the eradication of polio, and every year in February, Rotarians from Orange County, California board a bus to come to Caborca for a polio immunization weekend organized by Orange County Rotarian Mike Brunhober.
+Rotary International’s primary goal is the eradication of polio, and every year in February the Rotarians from Orange County, California board a bus to come to Caborca for a polio immunization weekend organized by Orange County Rotarian Mike Brunhober.
 Along the way they pick up Rotary members from Southern California and Arizona, and they all spend the weekend with Caborca Rotarians immunizing children against the poliovirus.

 Although there are no documented cases of polio in Mexico, the poliovirus is highly contagious, and if an infected international traveler were to visit an area where the population was not vaccinated it could cause a serious outbreak.
+Think about the 2014 measles scare – a polio epidemic would have terrible effects on the children of this area.